isomerpages/moe-hougangsec/_quick-links/PLD Initiative/Personal Learning Device (PLD) Initiative.md

 More details on the functions and features of the DMA, and on the collection and protection of personal data will be shared nearer the onboarding date.
 Please refer to Annexes A, B and C for more details on the functions and features of the DMA, and on the collection and protection of personal data.

-9. To proceed with the purchase of the PLD, please fill in the online form at this link: https://go.gov.sg/pdlpadmin by [date].
+9. To proceed with the purchase of the PLD, please fill in the online form at this link: https://go.gov.sg/pdlpadmin by [26 Dec 2023].
 If you are unable to submit the form online, please contact the school for a hardcopy version.

 10\.
 Upcoming activities.
 Billing and payment for the PLD will commence in February and the delivery of the PLD is expected to be in Term 2.
 The projected timeline for the key activities is shown below: